scilabs-bo/fiware-crawler-lib/README.md

     // Create a new instance of the crawler crawler := fiwarecrawlerlib.New()

+    // Example: Creating a new configuration group configGroup := crawler.NewConfigGroup()

+    // Example: Creating a new device
+    device := crawler.NewDevice()

+    // Example: Upserting the configuration group and device crawler.UpsertConfigGroup(*configGroup)
+    crawler.UpsertDevice(*device)
-    // Customize the crawler configuration if needed
+    // Customize the Device and ConfigGroup configuration if needed
     // ...

     // Start the crawler job
     crawler.StartJob(func() {
         // Define your crawling logic here
         // ...

+        // Example: Crawling data and obtaining a map of attributes data := map[string]interface{}{
+			"temperature": 25.5,
+			"humidity":    60,
+		}

+		// Publish the data to an MQTT broker crawler.PublishMqtt(data)
     })
 }
 ```